indigo-iam/egi-trust-anchors-container/README.md

 # EGI trust anchors container

-This is [container](https://hub.docker.com/r/indigoiam/egi-trustanchors) contains fetch-crl and other utilities to provide an up-to-date trust anchors to relying applications, like Nginx, and to VOMS Attribute Authority service.
+This [container](https://hub.docker.com/r/indigoiam/egi-trustanchors) contains fetch-crl and other utilities to provide an up-to-date trust anchors to relying applications, like Nginx, and to VOMS Attribute Authority service.
 When run, the container updates 2 components: